 ElectricAccelerator is a software build accelerator that dramatically reduces software build times by distributing the build over a large cluster of inexpensive servers.
 Using a patented dependency management system, ElectricAccelerator identifies and fixes problems in real time that would break traditional parallel builds.
-ElectricAccelerator plugs into existing Make-based infrastructures seamlessly and includes web-based management and reporting tools.
+ElectricAccelerator plugs into existing software development environments seamlessly and includes web-based management and reporting tools.